fossabot/daudr-blog/content/blog/how-i-built-a-map/index.md

 ### Create the data

 But let's find out what powers it:
-The `regions` object represent an array that contains all the regions of the map as SVG's paths
+The `regions` object represents an array that contains all the regions of the map as SVG's paths

 ```typescript
 export const REGIONS: Region[] = [